govindrai/phase-0-handbook/guided-pairing-sessions.md

 - Slightly Below: 1 pt
 - Does not meet: 0 pts

-You are also required to leave feedback for your pair (in the [Feedback App](https://feedback.devbootcamp.com)) as well as for your guide.
-If you end up pairing with a guide, you are not required to leave feedback for a pair (fill in the survey with that information).
+You are also required to leave feedback for your guide.
 Include feedback to your Guide in the Guide Feedback form (located in the week's module under the GPS form).